Wyko/essential_deathworlders/content/books/deathworlders-cleaned/chapter-40-war-two-worlds-pt2-escalation.md

 “I need...to sleep,” she declared, after a moment.
 “Just a few hours.
 And then I will record whatever message they need to hear.”

 “Fair and done,” Powell promised.
-It was no kind of a concession, anyway---they didn’t have the infrastructure for civilian broadcast yet, and given that their whole strategy revolved around devastating the existing infrastructure they were going to need to build their own in short order.
+It was no kind of a concession, anyway - they didn’t have the infrastructure for civilian broadcast yet, and given that their whole strategy revolved around devastating the existing infrastructure they were going to need to build their own in short order.
 “Take as long as you need.
 Oh, and...Sister Myun?””

 Myun perked up and gave him her full attention.